holloway/mahara-mobile/README.md

 It might be caused by http://stackoverflow.com/a/30240520

 # TODO

 ## Server

-Mahara Server needs Mobile APIs for,
+The app currently scrapes details out of a Mahara Server instance which obviously isn't ideal.

+So this is a list of Mobile APIs that we need,

+* Deprecate/discard tokens, just use sessions like regular users
 * Login
 * Login types available (local user, SSO)
 * SSO URL